Recent Commentaries

 In Asa’s 36th year he was confronted by Baasha, now the king of Israel, who built a fortress at Ramah, about four or five miles north of Jerusalem.
 Instead of relying solely on the Lord for aid Asa hired Ben-hadad, king of Syria, to help him against the foe.
 This scheme was successful …

-The Sovereignty of The LORD in Creation
+The Sovereignty of The Lord in Creation

 This hymn stresses the reasons for the believer’s adoration of God.
 It is a hymn of praise.
 It may have resulted from a national victory, but there is no hint within its text to reveal which victory.
-The psalmist calls on the righteous to praise the Lord because His Word is …
+The psalmist calls on the righteous to praise the Lord because His Word is dependable and His …

 Demons Are Cast Out